FreedomStrider39/MSFS-Diag-APP/README.md

 ## Disclaimer

 This tool is not affiliated with Microsoft, Asobo Studio, or Microsoft Flight Simulator.
 Use at your own risk.
-Always back up your settings before making changes.

 ---

 ## Support